 The Sub-Branch is also responsible for the organisation of Commemorative Services such as Anzac Day, Korean Veteran's Day, Vietnam Veteran's Day, Merchant Mariner's Day and Remembrance Day which are held in the Memorial Gardens of the Greenbank RSL Services Club.

-The Sub-Branch meets in the Greenbank RSL Services Club on the third Monday of each month from 7pm.
-All Sub-Branch members are welcome to attend.
+The Sub-Branch meets in the Greenbank RSL Services Club on the third Monday of each month from 7pm except January when no meeting is held and December when the meeting is brought forward one week due to the Christmas Season.
+All Sub-Branch Members are welcome to attend.